About Stacey and Midwife for Your Life

 By acknowledging all of the joy that is in their lives RIGHT NOW.
-Even if it’s something small like their child’s laugh, or the impossibly blue sky, or a hot cup of tea, look around – it’s like Melody Beattie said, “Gratitude unlocks the fullness of life.
-It turns what we have into enough, and more.”
+Even if it’s something small like a child’s laugh, or the impossibly blue sky, or a hot cup of tea – look around and you’ll find something to appreciate.

 What advice do you have for moms “in the trenches” — those whose lives revolve around their children?

-What if I don’t know what my passion is?
+What if I don’t know what my purpose or passion is?

 I think the better question is, “What if I do know?”
 And you do.
-I promise if you ask yourself, “What do I really, really want?” every night before you go to bed and you set the intention of knowing, you will know very quickly.
-I think another great question is, “What would I do if I knew I couldn’t fail?” and then find some time, even if it’s only 15 minutes a day, to take determined action (concrete steps) toward that goal.
-But here’s the thing: Your transformation will happen much more quickly if you work one-on-one with me.
+I promise if you ask yourself, “What do I really, really, really want?”
+(I think there’s magic in that third really) every night before you go to bed and you set the intention of knowing, you will know very quickly.

-As a mama with multiple passions, what’s your passion and deepest hope for your coaching programs?
+As a woman with multiple passions, what’s your passion and deepest hope for your coaching programs?

 How can I sample your work to see if it’s right for me?